I am pleased to serve on Governor Wolf's new

 One of our first tasks is to identify barriers that impede hardworking Pennsylvanians from getting good jobs that support their families.
 These include burdensome professional licensing and continuing education requirements.

-Pennsylvania's 29 professional boards license and certify more than 1 million workers in 255 occupations, from accountants to veterinary technicians.
+Pennsylvania's 29 professional boards license and certify approximately 1 million workers in hundreds of occupations, from accountants to veterinary technicians.

 The Department of State's Bureau of Professional and Occupational Affairs (BPOA) administers and enforces licensing laws and regulations.

 New Process for Licensure Applicants with Criminal Histories